Andersen Gabrych: Early life

 Gabrych grew up in Chico, California.
-He's been a fan of comics since childhood, having read an issue of Justice League of America at the age of 7.
-Gabrych was active in drama at Chico Senior High School before graduating in 1991.
+He has been a fan of comics since childhood, having read an issue of Justice League of America at the age of 7.

 Career

 As an actor, Gabrych has appeared in Edge of Seventeen, Boys Life 4: Four Play, Gypsy 83, Hit and Runway, Another Gay Movie and its sequel.
 Off-Broadway, he has appeared in productions at The Public Theater, New York Theatre Workshop, Ensemble Studio Theater, Westbeth Theatre Center and Here!.

+With Maggie Rowe he is the award-winning co-writer, director, and actor of Bright Day! a mockumentary satire of Hollywood's cult-like prosperity theologies.
+It stars and has cameos by major celebrities (Bill Maher, Michael Cera, Richard Belzer, et al.)

-Gabrych has directed the one-woman show "Tied Up in Knotts" for stand-up comic and SAG/AFTRA actor Karen Knotts, a story of growing up with her comedian father.
-He performs regularly for the Sit n' Spin reading series held at the Comedy Central Stage.
+Gabrych wrote and performed three one-man shows and has directed the one-woman show "Tied Up in Knotts" for stand-up comic and SAG/AFTRA actor Karen Knotts, a story of growing up with her comedian father.

 As a writer, Gabrych has contributed to a number of Batman-related titles for DC Comics and wrote the second volume of Omega Men.
-He is also a regular contributor and travel writer for LA Confidential Magazine.

-Personal life

-Gabrych lives in Los Angeles.
-He is openly gay.